matuteiglesias/journal/content/Business/2024-12-29_Portfolio_Structuring_and_Character_Design_Session.md

 **Key Activities:**
 - Developed a framework for organizing a programming portfolio by roles, focusing on project relevance and impact.
-- Structured thematic GitHub repositories into project cards using TypeScript, including code examples for implementation.
+- Structured thematic [[GitHub]] repositories into project cards using TypeScript, including code examples for implementation.
 - Updated `index.js` for importing and exporting role images.
 - Designed cartoon characters for roles such as Geospatial Data Scientist, Economic Modeler, [[AI]] Innovator, Educational Leader, and Software Engineer, ensuring aesthetic consistency and professional representation.
 - Adjusted image sizes in project cards using CSS and TailwindCSS for a more compact design.
-- Configured contact forms to send emails using Nodemailer and Postmark, ensuring reliable communication.
+- Configured contact forms to send emails using Nodemailer and Postmark, ensuring reliable [[communication]].
 - Conducted a reflection on the current color palette for UI design, suggesting improvements for accessibility.

 **Achievements:**